Sousa1909/CurrentMonitor/README.md

                 > When running `vagrant up` make sure you are under the same directory as the `Vagrantfile` or else it won't work.
              2. When that is done if you want to access the VM's terminal all you have to do is run `vagrant ssh`.
                 > **Note**
-                > If you want to exit the ssh al you have to do is run `exit` in the VM terminal.
+                > If you want to exit the ssh all you have to do is run `exit` in the VM terminal.
 Additionally to turn off the VM simply run `vagrant halt` under the same directory as the `Vagrantfile`